Page Builder Navigation | Yext Hitchhikers Platform

 To do this, when you are editing a Page template, click on the button at the top of the page next to View Content for: and select the entity you would like to view a page preview of.

-This allows you to review the pages for each entity to verify the necessary content has been added to the Knowledge Graph, and make sure everything looks good on the page before publishing.
+This allows you to review the pages for each entity to verify the necessary information has been added to the entity, and make sure everything looks good on the page before publishing.

 Page Preview Link

 Another way to preview your pages is with the Page Preview link.
 The Page Preview link allows you to view these pages in a browser, outside of the Live Preview in the Page Builder.